 You've taken a big first step in caring for your vision by visiting your eye doctor and getting treated!
 Now it's important to stick with your treatment plan for your high eye pressure, as prescribed by your doctor.

 Glaucoma is a lifelong condition.
 Once your eye pressure is under control, it is important to keep it in check by using your drops each day.

 The tools and resources shown below are designed to help you learn more about and manage your condition.

-- Learn how to get a "brand-name XALATAN® (latanoprost ophthalmic solution)" prescription from your doctor AND brand-name XALATAN at the pharmacy with the Take Action Today Tip Sheet.
+- Learn how to get a "brand-name XALATAN® (latanoprost ophthalmic solution)" prescription from your doctor AND brand-name XALATAN at the pharmacy with the BRAND Savings Guide.

 - Learn how to administer XALATAN drops and keep track of your eye pressure during treatment with the XALATAN Administration Guide & Progress Tracker.
 (Don't stop using your eye drops unless instructed by your doctor.)

 Important Safety Information